Osmosis treatment in 5 steps [manual]

 Boat deck fittings can become loose over time and even cause leakage.
 Especially on boats with balsa decks, it is important that all fittings are installed prop… More information

-Building a new floor in the boat with polyester Building a new floor in the boat with polyester
+Make a new floor for your boat with polyester Make a new floor for your boat with polyester

 Want to repair the bottom of your polyester boat?
 At Polyestershoppen, you can find everything for optimal boat maintenance.
 From polyester to handy supplies, w… More information